laravel/docs/notifications.md

                     ->attachFromStorage('/path/to/file');
     }

-Multiple files can be attached in a single call with the `attachMany` method:
+When necessary, multiple files may be attached to a message using the `attachMany` method:

     /**
      * Get the mail representation of the notification.